ResponsiveImagesCG/newsletters/RICG-newsletter-2014-08-08.md

 ## [Picturefill 2.1 has landed](https://github.com/scottjehl/picturefill/releases/tag/2.1.0)

 The new version of the polyfill brings it in line with many of the nittier, grittier aspects of the spec’s parsing algorithms.
-Edge cases and errors should all be handled as-per-spec and identically to the first implementations.
+Edge cases and errors should all be handled as-per-spec, and identically to the first implementations.
 All the more reason to start using `picture` and `srcset` in production, now!

 Other than that, quiet week.
 But it wasn’t completely without incident.